There are few better ways to celebrate the earthy fl avours of mushroom than with a generous dose of butter, garlic and fresh herbs.

 3 cloves of garlic, fi nely sliced

 4 sprigs of thyme, plus extra to garnish

-200g foraged mushrooms, such as chanterelle, ceps or puffballs
+200g wild mushrooms, such as chanterelle, ceps or puff balls

 Juice of half a lemon

 Sea salt and black pepper

 1 Bring a pan of salted water to the boil and add the linguine.
 Cook the pasta in a pan with a little salt for 6-8 minutes or until al dente